deefex/ps5bot/README.md

 Playstation 5 Stock Monitor

 Note: The purpose of this bot is to passively monitor stock across several UK retailers, giving you an audible alert, and a clickable hyperlink when stock is detected.
-Nothing more.
+There's no automated purchasing or any scalping shenanigans.

 ## Installation
 Have a copy of python 3.8.x